 Celebrity Big Brother 2024 line-up in full

-ITV has tried its best to keep the details of the lineup under lock and key, but a leaked list of 13 name revealed the celebrities who would enter the Big Brother house on Monday night (4 March).

-Follow all the updates from the launch episode – as they unfolded – here.
+Celebrity Big Brother 2024 is in full swing, with Louis Walsh and Love Island star Ekin-Su among the housemates.

-The first housemate to enter the show was Sharon Osbourne, but it was revealed by hosts AJ Odudu and Will Best that the former X Factor judge will not be an official housemate; instead, Osbourne is a “celebrity lodger” and alongside housemate Louis Walsh, will have to nominate three housemates for eviction.
+The first housemate to enter the show was Sharon Osbourne, but it was revealed by hosts AJ Odudu and Will Best that the former X Factor judge would not be an official housemate; instead, Osbourne has been a “celebrity lodger” and, alongside housemate Louis Walsh, started her time on the show having to nominate three housemates for eviction.

 Strictly pro Nikita Kuzmin, 26, who was partnered with Layton Williams in the 2023 series of the show, has swapped the ballroom for the Big Brother house, alongside Love Island 2022 winner Ekin-Su Cülcüloğlu, who recently appeared on the US version of The Traitors.